The Last Chinatown

-An interactive public memorial and augmented reality film focused on Santa Cruz's Chinatown by Huy Truong, Susana Ruiz, and Karen Tei Yamashita.
+An interactive public memorial and augmented reality experience focused on Santa Cruz's Chinatown by Huy Truong, Susana Ruiz, and Karen Tei Yamashita.

 Part of the Hewlett 50 Arts Commissions in Media Arts, the MAH is pleased to announce a new project in collaboration with local artists Huy Truong, Susana Ruiz, and Karen Tei Yamashita related to the history of Santa Cruz Chinatowns.

-The MAH will commission artists Truong and Ruiz to create The Last Chinatown (working title), an interactive public memorial and augmented reality film that speaks to the rich narrative landscape of Santa Cruz through the lens of historical erasure with a focus on its last Chinatown.
-The project is a performative interpretation of an original story by Yamashita supported with insights from community members and historical documents.
-The final work will incorporate theatre and gameplay and will be experienced on mobile devices, including augmented reality glasses, at historically important sites in downtown Santa Cruz to render visible the lives, legacies, and labors of those who lived there.
+Watermarks of the Last Chinatown is an interactive public memorial in the form of a site-specific augmented reality experience that speaks to the rich narrative landscape of Santa Cruz through the lens of historical erasure with a focus on its last Chinatown.
+The project includes interviews with community members, historical photographs, virtual recreations, and a performative interpretation of an original story by Yamashita.
+The work incorporates documentary, holographic film, and gameplay and is experienced on mobile devices at historically important sites in downtown Santa Cruz to render visible the lives, legacies, and labors of those who lived there.

 Header image: An image of Georgina Wong and George Ow Jr (1942) overlaid on a digital model of Chinatown, rending courtesy the artists and photo courtesy the estate of George Lee.